-The above image depicts the Horten Ho 229 V3 as it appeared in 2016, except with the wings attached.
-It was was created by digital aviation restorationist specialist, Michael Milbourne to raise awareness regarding the critical need to preserve the original aircraft.
+The above image depicts the Horten Ho 229 V3 with the wings attached.
+It was was created by artist Mario Merino to raise awareness of the need to raise money to finally attach the wings to this aircraft.

 A $40,000 grant request was written by Smithsonian AIr and Space to conserve and attach the wings to the Horten 229 however a funder for the work was never found while work continued on the center section.
 To the left are the wings in the Udvar-Hazy restoration hanger in July of 2017 before they went on public display.

 After years of conservation work on the center section, in September of 2017 the Horten 229 V3 went on public dispaly at the Smithsonian Air and Space Museum's Udvar-Hazy Center adjacent to Dulles International Airport in Virginia as shown in the picture above this "About Us" section.
 The public display label is pictured on the right.
 We were very pleased to see the photo we had suggested was used.

 Becasue the wood covering added by the Americans to the left wing, other than the leading edge which is original, is thinner, that has lead to additional complication.
 The condition of the wings would not have allowed them to be attached when the sircraft went on display in September of 2017.

 Picture on the left is of Reimar Horten, designer of the Horten 229 or the Horten IX as it is also known on the Foundation web site.